-647 COVID-19 cases found in last 2 days linked to Tablighi Jamaat congregation: Health ministry
+647 COVID-19 cases found in last 2 days linked to Tablighi Jamaat congregation: Health Ministry

-As many as 647 COVID-19 positive cases found in 14 states in the last two days are linked to the Tablighi Jamaat congregation, the Union health ministry said on Friday.
-Joint secretary in the ministry Lav Agarwal also said in a daily media briefing that out of the 12 deaths reported in the last 24 hours some are related to the congregation, which took place early last month in the national capital's West Nizamuddin area.
+As many as 647 COVID-19 cases found in 14 states in the last two days are linked to the Tablighi Jamaat congregation, the Union Health Ministry said on Friday.
+Ministry's Joint Secretary Lav Agarwal also said in a daily media briefing that out of the 12 deaths reported in the last 24 hours some are related to the congregation, which took place early last month in the national capital's West Nizamuddin area.

+So far there have been 2,301 cases of COVID-19 in India and 56 deaths out of which 12 were reported since Thursday, he said, adding that there has been a rise of 336 cases since Thursday.
+An ICMR official said over 8,000 samples were tested on Thursday for COVID-19, the highest number of samples tested in a day till now.
+Agarwal said till now 156 patients have been cured/discharged from the hospitals after recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)